Skip to main content

 How Providers Work

 All providers implement a common provider interface and are registered with the AI runtime.
-The SDK supports registering multiple providers simultaneously and resolves the appropriate one based on the request or a configured default.
+You configure a single provider, and the AI runtime uses it for all requests.

 Registering Providers